Bizzabo vs Cvent: A Comprehensive Comparison

 • How important is it that your event data converts into pipeline, not just reports?

-The trade-offs: a $17,999/year floor price that excludes smaller teams, customization that can feel rigid at scale, and premium add-ons for CRM integrations, networking, and the speaker portal that push the real cost well above the base.
+The trade-offs: a $17,999/year floor price that excludes smaller teams, CRM integrations locked behind premium add-ons, and customization that can feel rigid for non-standard workflows.

-Cvent is the enterprise incumbent, the largest event technology company in the world, serving 30,000 customers.
+Cvent is the enterprise incumbent and the largest event technology company in the world, serving 30,000 customers across more than 7 million events.
 Its platform covers every event format and operational need: registration, venue sourcing across nearly 340,000 hotels and venues, event diagramming, room block management, check-in, lead capture, virtual and hybrid delivery, webinars, surveys, and budgeting.

 Recent acquisitions of Goldcast, ON24, Splash, and Prismm have added AI video repurposing, enterprise webinars, field marketing, and 3D event diagramming.
-The trade-offs: a steep learning curve, opaque pricing with add-on charges that surprise buyers, and complexity that can overwhelm teams without dedicated event operations staff.
+The trade-offs: a steep learning curve, opaque pricing with documented add-on charges, and acquired products that may not yet feel fully unified.

 Both platforms manage the event itself.
-Neither solves the problem that determines whether your event generates revenue: knowing who to invite, enriching the leads you capture, and connecting event engagement to pipeline.
-That's a different job.
+Neither solves the problem that determines whether your event generates revenue: knowing which accounts to invite, enriching the leads you capture, and connecting event engagement to pipeline.
+That requires a different tool.

-ZoomInfo is an AI GTM platform built on a B2B data foundation of 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
-Its GTM Context Graph (an intelligence layer processing 1.5B + data points daily) fuses this data with your CRM records, conversation transcripts, and behavioral signals to reveal which event-sourced leads are in-market and why.
+ZoomInfo is an all-in-one AI GTM Platform built on a B2B data foundation of 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
+Its GTM Context Graph is the intelligence layer that processes 1.5B+ data points daily, fusing this verified dataset with your CRM records, conversation transcripts, and behavioral signals to reveal which event-sourced leads are in-market and why.

-Your team can act on that intelligence through the GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP in any front-end.
+Your team can act on that intelligence through the GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP in any front-end or AI agent.
 Whether your events run on Bizzabo, Cvent, or another platform, ZoomInfo integrates through Salesforce, HubSpot, and Marketo to turn the data your events generate into actionable pipeline.

 If turning event leads into closed deals is the missing piece of your event program, try ZoomInfo free.